elifakcan/CS310-TERM-PROJECT/README.md

-# SwipeFit 👗
+# FitSwipe

-**SwipeFit** is a mobile outfit recommendation app where users swipe through full outfit combinations from **Inditex brands** such as Zara, Massimo Dutti, Pull&Bear, Bershka, and Stradivarius.
+**FitSwipe** is a mobile outfit recommendation app where users swipe through full outfit combinations from **Inditex brands** such as Zara, Massimo Dutti, Pull&Bear, Bershka, and Stradivarius.
 Users **swipe right** to like or **left** to skip outfits.
 The app offers categories like **Business Casual**, **Casual**, **Formal**, **School Outfit**, and **Party**.